Poetry

 Responding, the leaves shiver against one another

-and whisper the secrets of their power, the most prolific form of life on earth.
+and whisper the secrets of their power, the most

 And here I sit.